zachmandeville/scuttlebutt-faq/patchwork-vs-scuttlebutt.md

     - multiple-devices.md
 ---

 * Scuttlebutt is the general idea or concept around all of this.
-It's definition is loose, and is often just meant to refer to this entire _thing_ itself, in the way someone refers to "the internet" or "this afternoon".
-In this case, the _thing_ is the idea of a network organized in a way similar to an actual social graph, which communicates messages in a way similar to gossip.
+It's definition is loose, and is often just meant to refer to this entire _thing_, in the way someone refers to "the internet" or "this afternoon".
+In this case, the _thing_ is the idea of a network organized similar to an actual social graph, which communicates messages in a way similar to gossip.

 * SSB stands for SecureScuttleButt.
 It is the protocol through which we can exchange messages, read each others' feeds, and make friends.
 You could compare it to [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), which is an underlying protocol for how devices connect to one another on the internet.
 TCP is a network protocol, though, while SSB is a local protocol.
 This means it doesn't require any sort of  internet connection to work.